 You can use the calendar on your phone or an app like RescueTime on almost any device to record how your time is spent both online and offline.
 Don’t worry, you don’t have to share your time log with anybody, so any little guilty pleasure is just for you to know.

 Once you have an overview of where the sand in your hourglass is going, use a planner like the one below to simplify your time allocations into categories of study, commitments and non-negotiables.

 At this stage, you might notice that you’ve been spending more time on priorities other than study.
 Leaving aside non-negotiables, which includes things like your job, it’s time to start negotiating.

 You might shave off an hour of a priority like socialising with friends and allocate that hour to a study period.
 Use your planner to mix-and-match your time and continually massage it into something that is realistic and achievable.

 Schedule in your assignment due dates, then work back from those dates to allow time to complete your assignment in good time.
 Ideally, you’ll never have to work into the wee hours to complete a project again.

 Be kind to yourself.
 It will probably take a few weeks to get your planner just right.
 Life happens, so you may need to adjust it again.

 2. The 5AM Club

 If you’ve never heard of the 5AM club, the sad news is that it’s exactly what you think it is – people who get up at 5AM every single day.
 Now you might think this is a crazy way to squeeze a couple more hours out of the day, but there’s a little more to it than that.

-Robin Sharma is the self-help guru who came up with the idea of getting up before the sun.
+Robin Sharma is the self-help expert who came up with the idea of getting up before the sun.
 And you’ll be encouraged to hear that after 22 years of setting the alarm clock for 4:58am, Sharma still hits snooze occasionally.